Cosmo-Tech/Babylon/docs/environment.md

 ```

 More folders and file can be required and will be added in future version, don't hesitate to
-use `babylon solution complete` to add missing elements of the solution.
+use `babylon working-dir complete` to add missing elements of the working directory.

 ### API